Skip menu

 The city, with its overwhelming beauty, is packed with fascinating points of interest, starting with its perfectly preserved archaeological sites.
 Here are four unmissable sites and the main attractions of Aosta.

-• Iconic monuments: the Arch of Augustus in Aosta is an imposing monument on the Roman bridge that led over the river Buthier to the Porta Praetoria.
+Iconic monuments: the Arch of Augustus in Aosta is a monument placed along the road that led to the main entrance of the Roman city, the Porta Praetoria.
 The arch was dedicated to the emperor Augustus in homage to Rome's power.
 The Porta Pretoria stone gateway, the nearby second site, still has its original three entrances: two side ones for pedestrians and a central one for carts.
 It was entirely covered with marble, which is today still partly visible on the eastern façade.

-• Aosta and its beating heart: a visit to Chanoux square in Aosta is a must.
+Aosta and its beating heart: a visit to Chanoux square in Aosta is a must.
 Located in the city centre, this pedestrianised rectangular square is dedicated to the “martyr of independence” Émile Chanoux, who was killed by the Nazis.
 Surrounded by historical palaces against the backdrop of the Alps, all the main shopping and sightseeing streets converge here.
 Just off the square is the Aosta Cathedral.
-With a history dating back thousands of years, this local icon has been classified by the Italian government as a national monument.

 The Fair of Sant'Orso, held in Aosta on 30 and 31 January, sees local artists and artisans exhibit wood carvings and sculptures, iron and leather creations, and much more.